The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

+On the other hand, in the situation (2), there is no element sending $u$ onto $u_2$, as the edges of $u$ are in a different orbit as the edges of $u_2$.
+This is why in the situations (1), (3), (4) and (5) the centralisers $C(z)$ will be central extensions of $\mathbf{Z} * \left( \quotient{\mathbf{Z}}{2 \mathbf{Z}} \right)$, while in the situation (2) the centraliser $C(z)$ will be a central extension of $\mathbf{Z} * \mathbf{Z}$ (see Proposition \ref{PropDescriptionOfT}).

+Let us now come back to the proofs.
+We show in the two following lemmas that $\mathcal{T}$ is a simplicial tree.

-\begin{coro} The orbit of any vertex $\bar{u}$ of infinite valence under the action of $C(z)$ is precisely the set of vertices of $\mathcal{T}$.
+\begin{coro} If $\mathcal{T}$ has an axis that corresponds to either of the situations (1), (3), (4) or (5) of Lemma \ref{LemmaX1essSimp}, then the orbit of any vertex $\bar{u}$ of infinite valence under the action of $C(z)$ is precisely the set of vertices of $\mathcal{T}$.
 In particular, every vertex of $\mathcal{T}$ has infinite valence. \end{coro}

 \textbf{Proof:} Let $u$ be an axis of $z$ and let $g \in C(z)$.
 First of all, if $u \subseteq X_{abc}^{(1)-ess}$ then $g \cdot u \subseteq X_{abc}^{(1)-ess}$, because the action is simplicial.
 In the quotient space $\mathcal{T}$, this means $g$ sends vertices of $\mathcal{T}$ to other vertices of $\mathcal{T}$.
-It is not hard to see from Figure \ref{Figabcabc} that the element $abc$ sends the axis $u$ onto one of its neighbours $\bar{v}_i$ (it acts as a vertical symmetry of the strip described in Figure \ref{Figabcabc}).
+As mentioned before the statement of the corollary, the element $z_{sym}$ sends the axis $u$ onto one of its neighbours $\bar{v}_i$ (it acts as a vertical symmetry of the strip described in Figure \ref{Figabcabc}).
 Moreover, we know by Lemma \ref{LemmaLocalVertexFix} that $\bar{v}_i$ is in the orbit of all the other neighbours $\bar{v}_j$ of $\bar{u}$, for $j \in \mathbf{Z}$.
 This proves that every vertex that is adjacent to $\bar{u}$ is in the orbit of $\bar{u}$.
 In particular, these vertices have infinite valences, so we can repeat the above process inductively.
 This yields the desired result. \(\Box\)

+\begin{coro} If $\mathcal{T}$ has an axis that corresponds to the situation (2) of Lemma \ref{LemmaX1essSimp}, then $\mathcal{T}$ has two $C(z)$-orbits of vertices (it is a bipartite graph), the orbit of a vertex being the set of vertices at distance $2 \lambda$ from it.
+In particular, every vertex of $\mathcal{T}$ has infinite valence. \end{coro}

+\textbf{Proof:} Let $u$ be an axis of $z$ and let $g \in C(z)$.
+The same arguments as in the proof of Corollary \ref{CoroOrbitVertices} show that $g$ sends vertices of $\mathcal{T}$ onto vertices of $\mathcal{T}$.
+We already know from Lemma \ref{LemmaLocalVertexFix} that the neighbours of $\bar{u}$ belong to the same orbit, and can be obtained from each other's by action of $\langle b \rangle$.
+We want to show that $\bar{u_2}$ admits a similar behaviour.